Precise Runtime Analysis for Plateau Functions: Preliminaries and Notation

 For example, the transition matrix of an irreducible Markov chain (a chain such that each state is reachable from each other state) is irreducible.

 A crucial role in this work is played by the Perron-Frobenius theorem~\cite{perron-frobenius}.
-This theorem gives a series of properties of the irreducible matrices, among them we use the following four. \begin{theorem}[Perron-Frobenius] Any irreducible matrix $A$ has the following properties. \begin{itemize} \item The largest eigenvalue $\lambda_0$ of $A$ lies between the minimal and the maximal row sum of $A$. \item For every eigenvalue $\lambda$ of $A$ different from the largest eigenvalue~$\lambda_0$ we have $|\lambda| < \lambda_0$. \item The largest eigenvalue of $A$ has a one-dimensional eigenspace. \item The components of an eigenvector which corresponds to the largest eigenvalue $\lambda_0$ are all strictly positive or all strictly negative. \end{itemize} \end{theorem}
+This theorem gives a series of properties of the irreducible matrices, among them we use the following four. \begin{theorem}[Perron-Frobenius] Any irreducible non-negative matrix $A$ has the following properties. \begin{itemize} \item The largest eigenvalue $\lambda_0$ of $A$ lies between the minimal and the maximal row sum of $A$. \item For every eigenvalue $\lambda$ of $A$ different from the largest eigenvalue~$\lambda_0$ we have $|\lambda| < \lambda_0$. \item The largest eigenvalue of $A$ has a one-dimensional eigenspace. \item There exists an eigenvector which corresponds to the largest eigenvalue $\lambda_0$ all components of which are strictly positive. \end{itemize} \end{theorem}

 When talking about vector norms, we use the following notation.
 For any $p \in (0, +\infty)$ and any vector $x \in \reals^n$, we let

 In this work we use only the Manhattan norm ($p = 1$) and the Euclidean norm ($p = 2$).
 We use the following properties of these norms.